OBS Noise Gate Settings

 Tweak your OBS thresholds to accommodate your voice input and noise volume.
 OBS will not pick up any sound outside the open and close threshold.

-Best OBS Settings for Noise Gate
+What are the Best OBS Noise Gate Settings?

-The best OBS noise gate settings are:
+The best OBS settings for noise gate are:

 • Noise suppression: ON